sakshilondhe47-hash/amazon_clone/README.md

 ## ⭐ Show Your Support

-If you like this proje
+If you like this project